TimeWalker: Personalized Neural Space for Lifelong Head Avatars

 In this study, our objective is to accurately generate images of an individual, focusing solely on rendering head avatars and seamlessly altering their appearance within a predefined set of lifestages.
-It is noteworthy that our work does not endeavor to create fictitious motions or animations; rather, we strive to faithfully represent the subject's appearance and visible views.
-Due to its sensitivity, we strictly obey the non-commercial license for the dataset and will take more necessary items before it is released.
+It is noteworthy that our work does not endeavor to create fictitious appearance; instead, we strive to learn a compact and steerable latent space for an individual from limited, sparse, unstructured data, faithfully represent the subject's appearance and geometry, and enable steerable animation.